codurance/site/_posts/2018-09-03-rest-review.md

 ### Rest In Practice

-I think this was a fantastic book with a really good introduction to REST apis.
-When it came the time for me to work on my first Web Api, I read this book as it had all glowy recomendations.
+I think this was a fantastic book with a really good introduction to REST APIs.
+When it came the time for me to work on my first Web API, I read this book as it had all glowy recomendations.
 After reading it a second time a few years later, I can say that is still fresh and on point.

-## Web Api != REST Api
+## Web API != REST API

-Having an API that uses http doesn't mean that you are have a REST Api.
+Having an API that uses http doesn't mean that you have a REST API.
 I think this is an important distinction, as a lot of programmers I have seen do mix them.
-A Web API is an API that can be accessed trought the network.
-A REST api is an api that follows the REST architectural style.
+A Web API is an API that can be accessed through the network.
+A REST API is an API that follows the REST architectural style.

 ## Architectural Style
 REST is not an specific architecture.
 You can have any number of architectures that can be called REST.
-But if your architecture, and your API doesn't obey the constraints and elements below it cannot be called a REST architecure/api.
+But if your architecture, and your API doesn't obey the constraints and elements below it cannot be called a REST architecure/API.
 They are defined on title 5 of Fielding's dissertation.
 I will enumerate them here, but you can go back to the source for the full description.

 ### Constraints of REST
 The six constrains indicated by Fielding are